 Study finds obesity robs the tongue of taste buds in mice

-WASHINGTON (AP) — Packing on pounds seems to dull people’s sense of taste, and puzzled researchers turned to mice to figure out why: Obesity, they found, can rob the tongue of taste buds.
+WASHINGTON (AP) — Packing on pounds seems to dull people’s sense of taste, and researchers turned to mice to figure out why: Obesity, they found, can rob the tongue of taste buds.